 If you are relaxing on the sofa and your cat wants to jump up to be by your side, the chances are that your cat wants to spend time with you and would like a petting session.

 Cats are often affectionate when they feel like they are being ignored.
 Has your cat run out of food or water?
-A brush against your leg followed by frequent purring could be a means of communication.
-Your cat may follow you around the house and cry until you get the hint.
+A brush against your leg followed by frequent purring could be a form of communication.
+Your cat may follow you around the house and cry until you get the message.

 - Cold weather